KrinsItaliya/KrinsItaliya_RISC-V-Tapeout-program_VSD/Week 3/Part 3/README.md

 # 📘 Week 3 Task 3-  Post-Synthesis GLS & STA Fundamentals

-## 🎯 Objective
+# 🎯 Objective:

-**Static Timing Analysis** is one of the many techniques available to verify the timing of a digital design.
+Static Timing Analysis (STA) is a crucial method used to verify the timing integrity of digital designs, ensuring they meet performance requirements before fabrication.

-An alternate approach used to verify the timing is the timing simulation which can verify the functionality as well as the timing of the design.
+Unlike timing simulation, which evaluates both functionality and timing using test vectors, STA performs an exhaustive analysis without applying real input patterns.
+This makes it significantly faster and more scalable for complex designs.
+STA is considered "static" because it analyzes the design's timing independently of the actual data values, focusing purely on path delays and constraints.
+In summary, Timing Analysis refers to two main approaches:

+🛠 Static Timing Analysis (STA) – structural, vectorless, fast

+🎭 Timing Simulation – vector-based, functional + timing

-The term timing analysis is used to refer to either of these two methods - static timing analysis, or the timing simulation.
+✅ The goal of timing analysis is to detect and fix any timing violations (setup or hold) to ensure the design behaves correctly at the target frequency across all PVT corners.

-Thus, timing analysis simply refers to the analysis of the design for timing issues.

-The STA is static since the analysis of the design is carried out statically and does not depend upon the data values being applied at the input pins.

 ---